wu87988622/ohara/docs/src/custom_stream.rst

   OStream<Row> ostream = OStream.builder().toOharaEnvStream();

-A base implementation for a custom streamApp only need to include :ref:`start() <streamapp-start-method>` method, but you could include other methods which are described below for your convenience.
+A base implementation for a custom stream only need to include :ref:`start() <stream-start-method>` method, but you could include other methods which are described below for your convenience.

-The following example is a simple streamApp application which can run in Ohara.
-Note that this example simply starts the streamApp application without doing any transformation but writing data, i.e., the target topic will have same data as the source topic.
+The following example is a simple stream application which can run in Ohara.
+Note that this example simply starts the stream application without doing any transformation but writing data, i.e., the target topic will have same data as the source topic.

 .. code-block:: java

-   public class SimpleApplicationForOharaEnv extends StreamApp {
+   public class SimpleApplicationForOharaEnv extends Stream {

      @Override
      public void start(OStream<Row> ostream, StreamDefinitions streamDefinitions) {